lmas/thesis/thesis.typ

 // REFS:
 // Significance of sensors for industry 4.0: Roles, capabilities, and applications

-_Javaid et al._ @sensors4 also notes an increasing need of intelligent sensor systems and networks for the smart factories.
+_Javaid et al._ @javaid also notes an increasing need of intelligent sensor systems and networks for the smart factories.
 By using autonomous sensors with higher processing capabilities, the industry will be able to reduce their dependency on human operators and thus